Syslog Plugin with Splunk for Log Shipper

 Performance Matrix

-This performance reading is conducted on a Large Stack CE with the below-mentioned VM specifications.
-The below readings are added with the consideration that it will ingest around 10K events in 2 seconds to the Syslog platform.
+This performance reading is conducted on a Large Stack CE with these VM specifications.
+These readings are added with the consideration that it will ingest around 10K events in 2 seconds to the Syslog platform.

 Workflow